 5. When questioned, should I become a prisoner of war, I am required to give name, rank, service number, and date of birth.
 I will evade answering further questions to the utmost of my ability.I will make no oral or written statements disloyal to my country and its allies or harmful to their cause.

-22. Para 4-2 What does term “fighting man” in Article I refer to?
+22. Para 4-2 What does term “fighting Soldier" in the articles refer to?

 23. Para 4-2 What specific Soldiers are given special “retained status” by the 1949 Geneva Convention including the GPW?

-24. Para 4-2 What does The GPW requires that medical personnel and chaplains be allowed to perform?
+24. Para 4-2 What does the GPW require that medical personnel and chaplains be allowed to perform?

 25. Para 4-4 What does Article II mean?

-26. Para 4-4 When is The means to evade is considered exhausted?
+26. Para 4-4 When is the means to evade considered exhausted?

-27. Para 4-4 When is The means to resist is considered exhausted?
+27. Para 4-4 When is the means to resist considered exhausted?

-A: A commander should Never Surrender while isolated, cut off, or surrounded, as long as the unit has the power to resist, break out, or evade to rejoin friendly forces
+A: A commander should Never Surrender as long as the unit has the power to resist, break out, or evade to rejoin friendly forces.

 30. Para 4-6 What might captors offer to PWs in return for statements, information, and pledges or agreements not to try to escape?